Dynamic Resource Allocation with Karma: An Experimental Study: Introduction

 \section{Introduction}

-Efficiency and fairness in determining who gets what and when are the two major objectives of economists thinking about scarcity, and many interesting matchmaking and market design solutions have been proposed~\citep{roth2015gets}.
-An important class of allocation problems is when goods are repeatedly allocated in the population.
-In situations like these, it is often the case that one person relative to another gets higher utility from the good in one period but lower utility in another (which we shall capture by the notion of \emph{urgency}).
-A recent innovation to address exactly those kinds of allocation problems goes under the name \emph{karma}~\cite{vishnumurthy2003karma,elokda2023self,vuppalapati2023karma}.
+Efficiency and fairness in determining who gets what and when are the two major objectives in resource allocation situations under scarcity, and many mechanisms and market designs have been proposed~\citep{roth2015gets}.
+An important class of allocation problems is when goods are repeatedly and indefinitely allocated amongst a fixed population: for example, farmers require daily access to shared groundwater resources, commuters require regular access to roads, students require frequent access to scarce computing clusters, food banks require daily access to food donations, etc. In situations like these, it is often the case that one person relative to another gets higher utility from the good in one period but lower utility in another, which we shall refer to as time-varying levels of \emph{urgency}.
+A recent innovation to address exactly those kinds of allocation problems goes under the name \emph{karma}~\citep{vishnumurthy2003karma,vuppalapati2023karma,elokda2023self,elokda2025vision}.
 The karma mechanism mirrors what Western popular culture associates with the notions of karma and samsara stemming from Indian religions according to which one's deeds in the present (karma) affect the quality of one's future life (phala) and thereafter (samsara) \citep{reichenbach1990law,kyabgon2015karma}.
-The mechanism is implemented via individual accounts of non-tradable credits called karma.
+The mechanism proposed in that literature is implemented via individual accounts of non-tradable credits called karma.
 Individuals may bid some amount from their current account at every instance of resource allocation.
-The highest bidders win, obtain priority for the resource, pay their bids, which are then transferred to the accounts of those who did not win.
+In the baseline implementation of the mechanism, the highest bidders win and obtain priority for the resource, and must pay their bids, which are then \emph{redistributed in the population}\footnote{This corresponds to the first-price auction implementation of the mechanism.
+Other auctions, like second-price, have also been discussed.}.
+Figure~\ref{fig:karma-illustration} illustrates how the karma mechanism works out to the benefit of everyone at hand of an example involving three infinitely re-occurring road intersection encounters.